Bobby Bloom: Death

 Towards the end of his life, Bloom struggled with depression.
-He died in an accidental shooting while cleaning his gun at his home in Hollywood on February 28, 1974, at the age of 28.
+He allegedly died in an accidental shooting while cleaning his gun at his home in Hollywood on February 28, 1974, at the age of 28.

 Bloom's family did not believe he would have shot himself, and the investigation never followed up on leads.
 Jeff Barry learned later he was the sole beneficiary of Bloom's life insurance policy.
 In a 1995 interview, Barry claimed that Bloom was shot by another man in a fight over a woman.